Chaitanyabsprip/dotfiles/readme.md

 ## Installation

 - Make sure you have `git`, `curl`, and `wget` installed.
-- Run `.dotme serve` to symlink all configurations.
+- Run `dotme serve` to symlink all configurations.
 - Run `setup`